Epilepsy and the Corpus Callosotomy

 How Effective Is a Corpus Callosotomy?

-Corpus callosotomy is successful in stopping drop attacks in about 50% to 75% of cases.
+Corpus callosotomy is successful in stopping drop attacks, or atonic seizures in which a person suddenly loses muscle tone and falls to the ground, in about 50% to 75% of cases.
 This can decrease the risk of injury and improve the person's quality of life.

 What Are the Side Effects of Corpus Collosotomy?